open-sauced/docs/docs/tools/chrome-extension/pr-description.md

 This will help you to create a PR based on the configuration you have in the extension, it will enable you to create the summary based on either **Commit Messages** or **The diff between the files** or **both**, you can even set the length and the tone of the message using the same settings.

-_Note: This feature is not available on private repositories._
+_**Note**: This feature is not available on private repositories._

 ![generate pr description](../../../static/gif/pr-description.gif)

 You can use this settings to set the strictness and the tone of the generated AI, here is an explanation of those settings:

-- **Description** length:The output length.
+- **Description Length**: The output length.
-- **Temperature**: Is the similarity between the input text and the output, higher temperature mean more randomness, lower temperature means more strict to the input.
+- **Temperature**: The similarity between the input text and the output, higher temperature mean more randomness, lower temperature means more strict to the input.
-- **Max Input length.**
+- **Max Input Length.**
-- **Description language:** right now this feature supports: English, Spanish, French, German, Italian, Portuguese, Dutch, Russian, Chinese, Korean.
+- **Description Language:** Right now, this feature supports: English, Spanish, French, German, Italian, Portuguese, Dutch, Russian, Chinese, Korean.
-- **Description tone:** The tone of the output: Exciting, Persuasive, Informative, Humorous, Formal
+- **Description Tone:** The tone of the output: Exciting, Persuasive, Informative, Humorous, Formal
-- **Description source:** The source of the description that our AI will use to get the output it can be the next:**Commit Messages** or **The diff between the files** or **both**
+- **Description Source:** The source of the description that our AI will use to get the output it can be the next: **Commit Messages** or **The diff between the files** or **both**

 ![Setting screenshot](https://user-images.githubusercontent.com/18273833/241760972-aa10eabe-3c01-4921-956a-ab85bada1575.png)